Team building in the classroom: Which tools really work – from elementary school to secondary education

 For 4 to 20 people – ideal for an entire class

-Scalable difficulty – from easy to critical path method
+Gradable difficulty – from easy to network planning technique

 2

-▶ In Video From Primary School Also from Kindergarten
+▶ In the video From elementary school Also from kindergarten

-With the Spinner Drawing Tool, each child holds a rope attached to a common holder with a pen.
-Up to 10 or 20 children draw together on a sheet of paper – a house, a face, a class visual.
-Without communication?
+With the spinning drawer, each child holds a rope attached to a common holder with a pen.
+Together, up to 10 or 20 children draw on a sheet of paper – a house, a face, a class visual.
+Without coordination?
 Almost impossible.
-With communication?
-Amazingly accurate.
+With coordination?
+Amazingly precise.

-Particularly inclusive: no prior knowledge needed, every child can participate.
-As an icebreaker at the beginning of the school year or as a creative activation element in a workshop, it's hard to beat.
+Especially inclusive: no prior knowledge needed, every child can participate.
+Hard to beat as an icebreaker at the start of the school year or as a creative activation element in a workshop.

 For 3–20 people – small and large groups